 A BSC should not be moved or disassembled without prior approval from OBS or EH&S – BSC Program.
 All BSCs must be either surface or gas decontaminated prior to being moved.
 A risk assessment performed by OBS will determine the type of decontamination is needed prior to the move.
 After being moved, all BSCs must be re-certified through the EH&S – BSC Program or through an EH&S approved vendor.

-Please refer to Table 3 of the UW–Madison Researchers’ Biosafety Manual.
+Please refer to Table 3 on page 24 of the UW–Madison Researchers’ Biosafety Manual.

-Refer to the UW–Madison Researchers’ Biosafety Manual for information regarding the use of BSCs.
+Refer to page 26 of the UW–Madison Researchers’ Biosafety Manual for information regarding the use of BSCs.